World of Warcraft: Starting a character or play session

 As with other MMORPGs, players control a character avatar within a game world in third- or first-person view, exploring the landscape, fighting various monsters, completing quests, and interacting with non-player characters (NPCs) or other players.
-Also similar to other MMORPGs, World of Warcraft requires the player to pay for a subscription by using a credit or debit card, using prepaid Blizzard game cards or using a WoW Token purchased in-game.
-Players without a subscription may use a trial account that lets the player character reach up to level 20 but has many features locked.
+Also similar to other MMORPGs, World of Warcraft requires the player to pay a subscription by using a credit or debit card, using prepaid Blizzard game cards or using a WoW Token purchased in-game.
+Players without a subscription may use a trial account that lets the player's character reach level 20, but has many features locked.

 To enter the game, the player must select a server, referred to in-game as a 'realm'.
 Each realm acts as an individual copy of the game world and falls into one of two categories.
-Available realms types are:
+Available realm types are: